-t.
-The Chairperson of the Council, if present, shall preside at a meeting.
-If the Chairperson is absent from a meeting, the Vice-Chairperson of the Council (if there is one) if present, shall preside.
-If both the Chairperson and the Vice-Chairperson are absent from a meeting, a councillor as chosen by the councillors present at the meeting shall preside at the meeting.
+p.
+The Chair of the Council, if present, shall preside at a meeting.
+If the Chair is absent from a meeting, the Vice-Chair of the Council (if there is one) if present, shall preside.
+If both the q.

-u.
 Subject to a meeting being quorate, all questions at a meeting shall be decided by a majority of the councillors and non-councillors with voting rights present and voting.